LJH9314/mychatbot/README.md

 # mychatbot
-AI chatbot demo using streamlit and deepseek-chat model
+a Flight Assistant ChatBot demo using streamlit and deepseek-chat model the json file includes the state machine below is UI design and support continuous display of conversations